ecrane314/irrigation-nation/README.md

 ## Google API
 https://googleapis.dev/python/cloudiot/latest/index.html
 This is to connect and manage devices IE management control plane NOT device data plane.
 [TODO] Still need to write APIs for that?
-[TODO] Python requests library
+Should be client library - HTTP [TODO] Python requests library